-Former students who wish to resume their studies in restricted programs such as those offered by the School of Business, the School of Education, and the department of Communicative Disorders and Sciences, should consult with the Dean of the College to determine eligibility for matriculation.
+Former students who wish to resume their studies in restricted programs such as those offered by the School of Business or the School of Education should consult with the Dean of Curriculum and Academic Services to determine eligibility for matriculation.
 Normally, students who have been separated from the College for academic or social reasons will not be considered for readmission until one full year has elapsed.
-Additionally, those who have been separated for academic reasons must successfully complete a minimum of one full-time semester at another accredited college or a comparable experience (as determined by the Dean of the College) before requesting readmission to Geneseo.
+Additionally, those who have been separated for academic reasons must successfully complete a minimum of one full-time semester at another accredited college or a comparable experience (as determined by the Dean of Curriculum and Academic Services) before requesting readmission to Geneseo.
 No applicant is guaranteed readmission.